 Today, the parallel port has widely been replaced by the USB port.
 However, below is a listing of various hardware components that can be purchased and used with the parallel port.

-Scanner - Another commonly used parallel device is the Parallel scanner.
-Parallel scanners are a popular alternative to SCSI scanners because of how easy they are to install.
+Scanner - Another commonly used parallel device is a parallel port scanner.
+Parallel port scanners are a popular alternative to SCSI scanners because of how easy they are to install.

 The Apple Macintosh computers use SCSI as its interface, which is parallel, but a lot more flexible when compared to the parallel port used with IBM compatible computers.
 Apple computers have never used a parallel port.